aphex36/Postall/README.md

 To Run the program, make sure you have MongoDB and NodeJS installed:

-1) cd into the downloaded project and run mongod --dbpath dataStorage
+1) cd into the downloaded project and run npm install

+2) Now start mongo with "mongod --dbpath dataStorage"

 2) In another terminal call: node app.js

 3) Visit localhost:3000 and use the site